Autumn Term Overview

 KS3 students follow the National Curriculum for Computing.
-They receive two lessons per week for a half term in Years 7, 8 and 9.
+They receive two lessons per week in Years 7 and 8.

 Students can continue the study of ICT onto a level 3 qualification, which qualifies as entry to university if they choose to go on to higher education and study a related degree course.
 If further education is not the preferred option, there many jobs where this qualification can be applied:

 - ICT technician